 They are interrupted by a guardsman named Desmond, who says that Maester Luwin has an urgent message.
 The maester is shown in and explains that a carved wooden box containing a fine new glass lens was left in his observatory while he was napping.
 The way it was delivered made the maester wonder and he discovered a message hidden beneath a false bottom.
 Maester Luwin says he has not read it, and will not give it to Ned because it is addressed to Catelyn.

 Catelyn takes the message apprehensively.
 It is from her sister Lysa and written in a secret language only the two sisters share.
-Catelyn immediately burns the message after reading it, but explains to Ned that the message claims Jon Arryn was murdered by the Queen and her family.
-Catelyn insists that now Ned must be the King's Hand, to find the truth behind Lysa's accusations.
+Catelyn immediately burns the message after reading it, but explains to Ned that the message claims Jon Arryn was murdered by Queen Cersei and her family.
+Catelyn insists that now Ned must be the Hand of the King, to find the truth behind Lysa's accusations.
 Maester Luwin agrees with Catelyn, pointing out that the Hand's authority will help determine the truth and protect Lysa and her son.
-Ned reminds them both that his father went south once at the summoning of a king and never returned.
+Ned reminds them both that his father went south once at the summons of a king and never returned.
 Luwin replies that that was a different time and a different king.
 Catelyn insist that if Ned truly loves King Robert like a brother, he will not leave him to face the Lannisters on his own.

 Ned then makes his decision: he will go, but Catelyn must stay behind to govern Winterfell and teach his heir Robb how to be a proper lord.
-He allows that young Rickon may stay with her as well, but the others must come south--Sansa to wed Joffrey and Arya to learn the ways of a southern court.
-Catelyn reluctantly agrees but begs that seven-year-old Bran be allowed to stay.
-Ned insists that Bran will be needed to bridge the gap between Robb and Joffrey.
+He allows that young Rickon may stay with her as well, but the others must come south--Sansa to wed Joffrey, and Arya to learn the ways of a southern court.
+Catelyn reluctantly agrees, but begs that seven-year-old Bran be allowed to stay.
+Ned insists that Bran must bridge the gap between Robb and Joffrey.
 The house will be the safer for it, and Catelyn has to agree.
 Catelyn feels lonely already.